ViratGarg2/Angry_birds_public/README.md

 - 🦜 Add different bird types with unique abilities.
 - 🏗️ Improve level designs with more obstacles.
 - 🔊 Implement animations and sound effects.

-## 📜 License
-This project is private and not available for public distribution.